ereneedolan/social-network/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+N/A

 ## Usage

-N/A
+Here is a video walking through the steps of testing the routes in insomnia: https://drive.google.com/file/d/1Tc9fQ_U9iZcAwH9k6OejL1CXGDsEz9g0/view

 ## Credits